Which Path Will You Take?

 - Facilitated by Lindsay Robinson and Beth Palmer (both staff).

 - CLICK HERE TO SIGN UP or just show up!

 Ongoing Adult Sunday school classes are on THIS page…

 Other Ongoing Groups for Adults are on THIS page…

-We don’t want the cost of books to get in the way of you taking a class, so sign up whether you have book money or not.
+We don’t want the cost of books or class materials to get in the way of you taking a class, so sign up whether you have book money or not.
 It’s on us, happily!
-If you’d like to contribute a few extra dollars toward a book for someone who doesn’t have book money this time, that’d be great, thank you!
+If you’d like to contribute a few extra dollars toward a book or class materials for someone who doesn’t have book money this time, that’d be great, thank you!
 Class facilitators will collect book money at class.
 (There are one or two exceptions to this, such as Financial Peace University.)